Confide (band)

 Confide was an American metalcore band from Anaheim, California, formed in 2004.
-They have released two EPs and three full-length albums.
+They released two EPs and three full-length albums.
 Although all the members of the group are openly Christian, they have not been marketed in the Christian market since the band is on a secular label.

-The band toured across the United States, following their debut album Shout the Truth, but also toured Europe and Asia with later albums.
+The band toured across the United States, following their debut album Shout the Truth.
+They also toured Europe and Asia with later albums.
 On October 4, 2010, Frontman Ross Kenyon announced that the band would be disbanding after their Japan tour.
-The band played their farewell show on November 7, 2010 in Pomona, CA. The band temporarily reformed in August 2012 to write and record their third full-length record titled "All is Calm" through Kickstarter.
-All is Calm was released on July 30, 2013 and a short tour was booked to promote the new record.
+The band played their farewell show on November 7, 2010, in Pomona, CA. The band temporarily reformed in August 2012 to write and record their third full-length record titled "All is Calm" through Kickstarter.
+All is Calm was released on July 30, 2013, and a short tour was booked to promote the new record.
 Although Confide has stated they will not be reforming permanently, drummer Joel Piper said that there is possibility for them to play again in the future, but nothing permanent.

-On November 30, 2018 Confide played at The Glasshouse in Pomona, California for the 10th anniversary of Shout The Truth.
+On November 30, 2018, Confide played at The Glasshouse in Pomona, California for the 10th anniversary of Shout The Truth.
 It included the lineup from the album's initial release.
 The show also included Secrets, Dayseeker, Noble, and Rivals.
 After the breakup, some of the members joined other bands.
-Most notable, when drummer Arin Ilejay replaced Mike Portnoy in Avenged Sevenfold.
+Most notable, when drummer Arin Ilejay joined Avenged Sevenfold in 2011.